 5. Write the Body of Your Press Release

-The second and following two to three paragraphs of your press release will expand on the who, what, where, when, and why questions, as well as offer more information about your business and your industry.
-You want to include the customer reviews, unique offerings, any specific highlights or benefits to coming to the grand opening event.
-The body of your press release is also where you can include quotes, images, and links.
+The next two to three paragraphs of your press release expand on the who, what, where, when, and why, providing more information that will increase attendance and awareness about your business.
+You want to include details like customer testimonials, unique offerings, and specific highlights or benefits to coming to your event.
+The body is also where you include quotes, images, and links.

-Here are the items to include in the body of your press release:
+Here’s what to include in the body of your press release:

-When writing your press release, the body is your chance to write more details about the story of your business and what makes you unique.
+- Offer more details on the “who, what, when, where, and why”: When writing your press release, the body is your chance to write more details about the story of your business and what makes it unique.
 Adding these additional details gives some weight to your press release.

-To increase your grand opening attendance, you will want to offer a specific reason to attend.
+- Give reasons to attend your grand opening: To increase your grand opening attendance, offer a specific reason to attend.
 This might be a catered cocktail hour, a discount given only to those who attend your grand opening, or a chance to meet a local celebrity.
-Whatever your specific appeal is, you want to explain that when you are writing a press release body.
+Whatever your specific reason is, include it when you write the body of your press release.